 With six conservative justices on the Supreme Court, several conservative states implemented anti-abortion laws that they knew would be deemed unconstitutional under the current legal precedent from Roe vs. Wade.
 They instituted the laws with the effective intent of being sued, appealing, and taking the cases to the Supreme Court to use as a means to overturn the long-standing precedent set by Roe vs. Wade and subsequent related cases.

 In December of 2021, the Supreme Court heard the case of Dobbs v.
 Jackson Women’s Health Organization, a case from the state of Mississippi that seeks to ban abortions after 15 weeks, except in certain cases related to the health of the mother or fetus.
-If the court rules in favor of Mississippi (i.e. Dobbs), it will effectively end the constitutional right to an abortion, and make abortion rights a decision for individual states.
+On June 24, 2022, the court ruled in favor of Mississippi (i.e. Dobbs) and effectively ended the constitutional right to an abortion, leaving abortion rights to be left up to individual states or federal legislators.

-What Does It Mean If Roe vs. Wade Gets Overturned?
+What Does It Mean That Roe vs. Wade Got Overturned?

 Roe vs. Wade set a federal precedent to protect abortion rights under certain circumstances, meaning that states could not create their own rules outside of this precedent.
-If Roe vs. Wade gets overturned, it returns the authority of abortion laws back to the states.
+When Roe vs. Wade got overturned, it returned the authority of abortion laws back to the states.
+The federal Congress could also pass legislation to regulate abortion at the federal level, but that has not happened yet.
 In other words, the decision itself doesn’t necessarily make abortion legal or illegal anywhere.

 However, according to NPR, “Eighteen states have “trigger laws” to ban abortion if Roe is overturned or have pre-Roe abortion bans still on the books.
 Additionally, some states have laws — not currently in effect — banning abortion after six to eight weeks.”
 (See the map)

-Based on actions state governments are already taking, many conservative states have or will enact strict laws banning abortion (with different caveats in each state).
+Based on actions state governments are already taking, many conservative states have or did enact strict laws banning abortion (with different caveats in each state) upon the decision to overturn Roe vs. Wade.
 Some more liberal states have started specifically protecting abortion in their states and setting up frameworks to provide abortion to out-of-state people who live in states where abortion is prohibited.